The probability density function tail of the Kardar-Parisi-Zhang equation in the strongly non-linear regime: The PDF tail of the KPZ equation

 We compute the PDF tails of the mean square height fluctuations (the interface width) where we give special attention to the effect of dimensional scaling by using the instanton method.
 Here the mean square height fluctuations are defined as

 where $A_L$ is the area of the substrate with characteristic linear dimension $L$, and $\hat{h} = \sum_r h(r,t)/A_L$ is the average height of the surface.
 The PDF tails of $w_2$ are expressed in terms of a path-integral using the Gaussian statistics of the forcing.
-The optimum path is then associated with the creation of a short lived coherent structure (among all possible paths) and the action is evaluated using the saddle-point method on the effective action.
-The saddle-point solution of the dynamical variable $h(x,t)$ of the form $h(x,t) = F(t) \phi(x)$ is called an instanton if $F(t) = 0$ at $t=-\infty$ and $F(t) \neq 0$ at $t=0$.
+The optimum path is then associated with the creation of a shortlived coherent structure (among all possible paths - the instanton) and then the action is evaluated using the saddle-point method on the effective action.
+The saddle-point solution of the dynamical variable $h(x,t)$ of the form $h(x,t) = F(t) \phi(x)$ is called an instanton if $F(t) = 0$ at $t=-\infty$ and $F(t) \neq 0$ at $t=0$ as initial condition.
 Note that, the function $\phi(x)$ here represents the spatial form of the coherent structure.
 We will first consider the $d=1$ case and then generalize the found PDF to arbitrary dimension $d$.
 The probability density function of $w_2$ can be defined as

 where